 I’m a member of the BACP, and as such I adhere to their ethical framework, and I have a children and adult workforce DBS check.

-My journey to counselling has been varied; I’ve always had a passion for making sense of my experience and the world around me, and that curiosity has led me in ever closer circles towards my current passion for understanding the phenomenological, experiential, and lived experience of individuals.
+My journey to counselling has been varied; I’ve always had a passion for making sense of my experience and the world around me, and that curiosity has led to my current passion for understanding the phenomenological, experiential, and lived experience of individuals.

 Learning and research had always been at the core of my life, and as I’ve grown older my interests have moved from pursuing an understanding of the building blocks of the universe, through to the origins of Western civilisation and the experiences of our ancestors, and now into the present day experience of individuals and how we live our lives.
 I am fundamentally curious about how we identify and understand our experiences, and how we build and create meaning in our lives.